ADGEfficiency/dsr-rl/PITCHME.md

 **Advantages**

+Stability

-Stability - each estimate is independent of every other estimate
+Each estimate is independent of every other estimate

 **Disadvantages**

 No sharing of knowledge between similar states/actions

-Curse of dimensionality - high dimensional state/action spaces means lots of entries
+Curse of dimensionality

+High dimensional state/action spaces means lots of entries

 ---
 ### Linear functions